“Mobile First” Branding

 I especially like Wroblewski’s phrase “The result is almost always a focused, cleaner, and more usable design” because a more usable and understandable brand is the most user-focused and friendly one as it rapidly expresses its essential aspects.

 This point is important because at the initial stage of brand development this strategy helps us concentrate on what is at the core of a brand.
 Here we are identifying what is priority.
-In the same way a UX designer has to consider the constraints and context a user interacts in a mobile scenario (area, legibility, gestures, time, etc.), we should also consider how our user interacts with our brand and design accordingly for them.
+In the same way a UX designer has to consider the constraints and context a user has when interacting in a mobile scenario (space, legibility, gestures, time, etc.), we should also consider how our user interacts with our brand and design accordingly for them.

 So, let’s ask ourselves a few questions about our brand: